-Compliance with Santa Cruz County Code §13.10.659(g)(2)(ix)
+Compliance with Santa Cruz County Code $\frac{13.10.659(g)}{2}$

-"Compliance with the FCC's non-ionizing electromagnetic radiation (NIER) standards or other applicable standards shall be demonstrated for any new wireless communication facility through submission, at the time of application for the necessary permit or entitlement, of NIER calculations specifying NIER levels in the area surrounding the proposed facility.
-Calculations shall be made of expected NIER exposure levels during peak operation periods at a range of distances from fifty (50) to one thousand (1,000) feet, taking into account cumulative NIER exposure levels from the proposed source in combination with all other existing NIER transmission sources within a one-mile radius.
-This should also include a planto ensure that the public would be kept at a safe distance from any NIER transmission source associated with the proposed wireless communication facility, consistent with the NIER standards of the FCC, or any potential future superceding standards."
+"Compliance with the FCC's non-ionizing electromagnetic radiation (NIER) standards or other applicable standards shall be demonstrated for any new wireless communication facility through submission, at the time of applicable standards shall be permit or entitlement, of NIER calculations specifying NIER levels in the area surrounding the proposed facility.
+Calculations shall be made of expected NIER exposure ievels during peak operation periods at a range of distances from fifty (50) to one thousand (1,000) eet. taking into account cumulative NIER exposure ievels from the proposed source in combination with ail other existing NIER transmission sources within a one-mile radius.
+This should also include a plan to ensure that the public would be kept at a safe distance from any NIER transmission source associated with the proposed wireless communication facility, consistent with the NIER standards of the FCC, or any potentia future superceding standards."